KingSlayer-double07/GPA_Calculator/README.md

 # GPA Calculator 📊
-A simple React Native app built with Expo that allows users to calculate and track their Grade Point Average (GPA) efficiently.
+A modern React Native app built with Expo that allows users to calculate and track their Grade Point Average (GPA) efficiently.

 ---